• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

 • Venison Backstrap - You could also use another wild game backstrap like elk backstrap.
 The cuts will typically be larger than venison, so your cooking times will increase.
 My backstrap was about 1 pound.
-Weight will vary depending on the size of your deer.
+The weight will vary depending on the size of your deer.

 • Remove as much of the silverskin as possible from your backstrap